The King of Fighters XV: Plot

 The story focuses on the next King of Fighters tournament held after the appearance and defeat of Verse.
 Following Antonov's early retirement, new tournament commissioner Anastasia sends out invitations to fighters to join the tournament; the mayhem caused by Verse's powers resurrects various long-thought deceased fighters from past tournaments as well.
 Chizuru Kagura gathers Kyo Kusanagi and Iori Yagami in order to look after the seal of the snake demon Orochi.
 Shun'ei, a teenager with mysterious powers resembling Verse's, enters the tournament again alongside Meitenkun and Benimaru Nikaido to better understand his powers, the Amplified Specters.
 During the tournament, they encounter a rival team led by a girl with similar powers to his own and also another Amp user, Isla.
 Isla is being mentored by a woman named Dolores who wishes for her and Shun'ei to stop the appearance of more Amp-related creatures like Verse, believing Ash Crimson's time-traveling in a previous tournament, which Dolores' disciple, Kukri confirms it to have caused their appearances and connected to distortions across the multiverse.

+During the finals, a new cutscene is given to each team revealing their needs to enter the tournament and become the champion.
 However, a new Amp creature born from Isla's Amp power, labeled as Re Verse manifests as the tournament progresses and targets the fighters, pulling them into another world.
 Following Re Verse's defeat, the mysterious goddess Otoma=Raga appears and attacks the teams.
 Upon Otoma=Raga's defeat, the fighters escape back to their world and are crowned the new King of Fighters champions, whereas Isla finally warms up with Shun'ei at the same time their respective Amps are fully under control, such as Shun'ei can finally take off his headphone safely.
 As confirmed by Kukri earlier, defeating Otoma=Raga and Re Verse does not erase the revived fighters’ existences once they survive the two entities’ rampages.

 Characters

-The King of Fighters XV launched with 39 playable characters, consisting of 13 teams with three fighters each.
-Additional characters are available as paid downloadable content via "seasons" of content: Season 1 consists of 12 characters spread across four teams, while Season 2 consists of six individual characters, two of which are yet to be announced.
+The King of Fighters XV launched with 39 playable fighters, grouped into 13 teams of three.
+Additional fighters were made available via seasons of paid downloadable content: Season 1 consists of 12 fighters grouped into four teams of three, while Season 2 consists of six individual fighters, with two additional fighters released separately later.
 Much like Samurai Shodown (2019) and SNK Heroines: Tag Team Frenzy, the DLC teams' involvements in the storyline are canon.
-The game features two non-playable bosses, while Omega Rugal appears as a playable character and special boss via free DLC.
+The game features three non-playable bosses in the initial release, and two free playable DLC boss characters who are part of special boss challenges.